mkopylec/project-manager/README.md

 A draft also requires a project **name**<sub>_(EP)_</sub>.
 A newly created project has a "to do" **status**<sub>_(EP)_</sub>.
 An unnamed project draft cannot be created.
-A project draft cannot be created if it already exists.

 ##### To do
 Checkout the _step-4-start_ branch.